 During the year, the Real Estate Assessments Office receives information on building permits issued by the County for new structures, additions, and remodeling of buildings.
 The Real Estate Assessments Office monitors the progress of activity indicated on the permits.
 New construction requires field inspections during the construction process for accurate measurements and descriptions.
-The following tables show the number and estimated dollar amount of building permits issued by the County from FY 2018 through FY 2022.
+The following tables show the number and estimated dollar amount of building permits issued by the County from FY 2019 through increased 0.53% from FY 2022

+To establish the 2023 assessments, the Real Estate Assessments Office reviewed all calendar year 2022 sales FY 2023.
 The data comes from the Construction Activity Report produced by the Department of Development Services.